Homes in Harmony, Habitats Restored

 6. Club Arbol hot water for Jacuzzi and changing rooms are heated through solar panels

 7. Mi Tierra Organic Farm grows quality fruits and vegetables as well as offers community coop farming and educational courses

 8. Covenants Codes and Restrictions (CCR´s) protect the ecological integrity of the project

-9. HOA fees cover a full-time gardening crew to maintain all communal areas
+9. Homeowner Association (HOA) fees cover a full-time gardening crew to maintain all communal areas

 -includes all green zones, perimeter property lines, waterways, roadside retaining walls and rainwater controls and plantings